Starefossen/docker-ruby-node/README.md

 Docker image with Ruby and Node.js with Yarn installed and ready to roll.

-NOTICE: Images are refreshed everytime Ruby official repo is updated on Docker Hub.
+NOTICE: Images are refreshed everytime Ruby official repository is updated on Docker Hub.
 Minor or patch versions in this readme file should be outdated.

 Both Ruby and Node.js are based on official images.
 Ruby is used as base repository.

-Maintaned combinations:
+Maintained combinations:

-- Ruby: 2 (2.5) Node: 6.x (6.14)
+- Ruby: 2 (2.6) Node: 6.x (6.16)
-- Ruby: 2 (2.5) Node: 8.x (8.12)
+- Ruby: 2 (2.6) Node: 8.x (8.15)
-- Ruby: 2 (2.5) Node: 10.x (10.12)
+- Ruby: 2 (2.6) Node: 10.x (10.15)

 ## Supported tags and respective `Dockerfile` links